python-attrs/attrs/docs/overview.rst

 ``attrs`` does *not* invent some kind of magic system that pulls classes out of its hat using meta classes, runtime introspection, and shaky interdependencies.

-All ``attrs`` does is taking your declaration, writing dunder methods based on that information, and attaching them to your class.
+All ``attrs`` does is take your declaration, write dunder methods based on that information, and attach them to your class.
 It does *nothing* dynamic at runtime, hence zero runtime overhead.
 It's still *your* class.
 Do with it as you please.